FrankWorldview/os/linux/Wordpress.md

 - `sudo systemctl enable mysql` # Optional
 - `sudo systemctl start mysql`

-### Create a MySQL Database and User for WordPress
+### Create a MySQL Database and a User for WordPress
 - Log into MySQL:`sudo mysql`
 - Inside the MySQL prompt, run:
 - `CREATE USER 'wpadmin'@'localhost' IDENTIFIED WITH mysql_native_password BY 'your_password';`